 Perhaps the most difficult song to write on the record was the song I’m Gonna Lose You.
 At the time my dad was caring for my mother who had a terminal blood disease.
 The song deals with the fact that no matter how good a job a caregiver does, usually the end result is that the one they have cared for will die – a dubious reward for all the hard work to be sure.
 I think writing the hard truths like this might be the most important thing we do.
 A woman named Deborah wrote to me about I’m Gonna Lose You after her thirty-six year old daughter had passed from cancer.
 “The wonderful thing about this song, which I have now listened to many times, is that it even ministers to the caregiver long after the loss.
 It reassures me that even though I did my best to take care of my daughter, there was nothing I could do to keep her from leaving.
 It is, indeed, healing music for the soul, and I thank you for it.”

-Another project was suggested to me by friend Regie Hamm.
+Another project was suggested to me by my friend Regie Hamm.
 We were at lunch one day and he said “Steve, why don’t you do something a little lighter?”
 I asked him what he had in mind and he replied, “Have you ever thought about doing something about adoption?”

 My ears perked up right away.
 Regie is the father of two adopted children and his story is an extraordinary one documented in his book Angels and Idols.
 The title is a nod to two important events in his life.
 First, the daughter he and his wife Yolanda adopted from China turned out to have an extremely rare condition known as Angelman’s Syndrome.